vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 Again, as the input shape of `x` hasn't changed, the compiled version will be used, hence the value of `b` in the function won't be updated.
 However, `b` is actually a variable in the graph, unlike our previous example modifying `shift`.
-Jax maintains functional purity in the compiled function by adding `b` as an **implicit argument** in the traced graph.
+JAX maintains functional purity in the compiled function by adding `b` as an **implicit argument** in the traced graph.
 Hence, the graph is functionally pure, however `b` is essentially a constant for us as we have no way of modifying this implicit argument at a Python-level without recompiling.